Nantyglo Iron and Coal Works History.

-In the 1840s Crawshay Bailey was in partnership with William Bailey and Samuel Pegg and had a business at Bankside Southwalk, Surrey as Iron Merchants.
+In the 1840’s Crawshay Bailey was in partnership with Mr William Bailey and Mr Samuel Pegg and had a business at Bankside, Southwalk, Surrey as Iron Merchants.

 In 1852 Crawshay Bailey was on the Committee of the Dean Forest, Monmouth, Usk and Pontypool Railway Company and was also their Banker.

-In 1853 Crawshay Bailey set up and became Chairman of the The Monmouthshire Wagon Company, it constructed and leased Coal Railway Wagons to companies for their personal coal transportation to the docks.
-Messrs Bailey, Greatrex and Williams were also the bankers for the Company.
-It was stated that Crawshay Bailey lived in Aberaman House, Glamorganshire at this time.
+In 1853 Crawshay Bailey set up and became Chairman of the Monmouthshire Wagon Company, it constructed and leased Coal Railway Wagons to companies for their personal coal transportation to the docks.
+Messrs Bailey, Greatrex and Williams were also the bankers for the company.
+It was stated that Mr Crawshay Bailey lived in Aberaman House, Glamorganshire at this time.

 In 1854 the brothers donated land upon which the Abertillery British School was built.

-In 1856 Crawshay Bailey and Thomas Greatrex were bankers to the Newport Steam Towing Company, with the directors being Mr James Brown, Mr John Russell.
+In 1856 Mr Crawshay Bailey and Mr Thomas Greatrex were bankers to the Newport Steam Towing Company, with the directors being Mr James Brown, Mr John Russell.

-In 1864 Crawshay Bailey helped set up the South Wales Colliery Company and was their first Chairman (this company was set up to purchase the Cwmtillery Colliery after Mr John Russell had put it up for sale for the sum of £66,000).
+In 1864 Mr Crawshay Bailey helped set up the South Wales Colliery Company and was their first Chairman (This company was set up to purchase the Cwmtillery Colliery after Mr John Russell had put the colliery up for sale for the sum of £66,000).
 Mr Thomas Brown, the colliery’s previous owner and founder urged Mr Crawshay Bailey to form the new company in order to raise the funds needed to purchase the Cwmtillery Colliery.
 The £66,000 is the equivalent to £7,920,000 million in today’s money.
 It was however reported that the South Wales Colliery Company had later purchased the colliery for an undisclosed amount.

 Mr Crawshay Bailey was also the proprietor of the Golynos and Pentwyn Works and was connected with many other companies.